arvindbadagi/IPL-Analysis/README.md

 ## REQUIREMENT :

-Develop a IPL Dashboard for season 2008 to 2022 to have a detailed insight on below problem statements
+Developed a IPL Dashboard for season 2008 to 2022 to have a detailed insight on below problem statements

 - Fine the Title Winner, Orange Cap Winner, Purple Cap Winner, Tournament 6’s and 4’s for the respective seasons on IPL
 - Develop IPL Batting and Bowling stats and add a filter where user can select the bowler and batsman to see these stats.